 It is especially important that you set the app as safely as possible together with your children and talk about possible risks.
 In this topic, we explain the features and dangers of TikTok use and provide helpful tips.

-Since January 2021, all accounts of people between 13 and 15 years old areautomatically set to "private".
-This means users* in this age group can now decide for themselves who can follow them and who can watch or comment on their videos.
-The comment function under the videos is deactivated in the default settings and can only be used by "friends" after changing the basic settings.
-Strangers can no longer comment on videos of 13-15 year olds.
+All accounts of young people between 13 and 15 years old areautomatically set to "private" at .
+This means that users in this age group can decide for themselves who can follow them and who can view or comment on their videos.
+The comment function under the videos is deactivated in the default settings.
+This can be changed to "friends" at most.
+Strangers cannot comment on videos of 13-15 year olds.